Point Source Discharges Through Direct Connections

 The statement noted that EPA’s guidance on this issue does not apply in the Fourth and Ninth Circuit Courts of Appeals as those courts have held that the discharge of pollutants that reach protected water via a groundwater pathway violates the Clean Water Act.
 EPA requested additional public input on what may be needed to provided “further clarity and regulatory certainty” on the issue.

 In June 2019, Maryland Attorney General Frosh led a coalition of 11 attorneys general in submitting comments in opposition to EPA’s April 2019 interpretative statement.
 The comments objected to the interpretative statement on substantive and procedural grounds and requested that the statement be withdrawn.

 The comment letter noted that the statement could provide the operator of a point source with a guide for avoiding Clean Water Act jurisdiction by directing pollutants into groundwater immediately adjacent to navigable waters, even if the pollutants are certain to reach those protected waters.
 This guide would defeat the Clean Water Act’s purpose to maintain the chemical, physical and biological integrity of the nation’s waters.
 Additionally, the attorneys general pointed out that the existence of other environmental statutes that may authorize the regulation of pollution that impacts groundwater does not justify the creation of a Clean Water Act exception for discharges to navigable waters through groundwater.

-On procedural grounds, the interpretative statement should have gone through the Administrative Procedure Act’s notice-and-comment rulemaking process because the statement effected a substantive change to the regulatory regime by reversing EPA’s prior position.
+On procedural grounds, the interpretative statement should have gone through the Administrative Procedure Act’s (APA) notice-and-comment rulemaking process because the statement effected a substantive change to the regulatory regime by reversing EPA’s prior position.